 Out of 500,000 existing medical devices, 314,000 need to be recertified under the EU MDR.

-Q: What steps should companies take in 2019 to be compliant at the end of the EU MDR transition period?
+Q: What steps should companies take to be compliant with EU MDR?

 - Establishing strong QMS systems

-- Beginning data collection activities, including a bill of materials with accurate manufacturer names, part numbers and part descriptions.
+- Beginning or continuing data collection activities, including a bill of materials with accurate manufacturer names, part numbers and part descriptions.

-- Preparing to train suppliers, if necessary, about the EU MDR and the new substance list.
+- Training suppliers, if necessary, about the EU MDR and the new substance list.

 - Allocating the proper time to map supplier responses and roll up data.